-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre- requisite(s) /Concurrent

-MED2311 Pharmacology 5 50 0 0 25 MED1110;
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre- requisite /Concurrent MED2311 Pharmacology Principles 5 50 0 0 25 MED1110; MED1211

-Principles MED1211

 This course is designed to provide students with an understanding of pharmacology principles.
 Drugs will be explained according to their effect on the human body.
 Topics to be covered include; drug names, laws, categories, sources, forms, classifications, immunizations, abuse and misuse of substances.
-An emphasis will be placed on the fifty most prescribed medications.
-Blended
+An emphasis will be placed on the fifty most prescribed medications.\ Blended

-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre- requisite(s) /Concurrent MED2321 MA Externship 6.5 10 10 160 32.5 Final Term or Permission of PD

-Students are placed in a healthcare facility to practice clerical and clinical skills for a total of 160 hours.
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre- requisite /Concurrent MED2321 MA Externship 6.5 10 10 160 32.5 Final Term or Permission of PD Students are placed in a healthcare facility to practice clerical and clinical skills for a total of 160 hours.
 Students have oversight from both a campus and externship site representative, including the evaluation of the student on site.
+Students oversight from both a campus and externship site representative, including the evaluation of the student on site.
 Students do not receive remuneration for externship/clinical, as this experience is a part of their education and cannot be used in place of a staff member on site.
 Students also prepare for their certification exams through practice tests and review.
 The student will review updated OSHA regulations along with discussion on Hepatitis B and HIV virus.
 Prerequisite: Final Term

-Course Code Course Title Academic Credits Lab Hours Clinical Hours Outside Hours Pre- requisite(s) /Concurrent NUR1030 Fundamentals of Nursing I 3 45 0 0 90 NUR1120, BSC1085C & BSC1086C; Concurrent with NUR1035C
+Cours e Course Title Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent Code

+NUR1030 Fundamentals 3 45 0 0 90 NUR1120,

+of Nursing I BSC 1085C &

+BSC1086C;

+concurrent

+with NUR

+1035C

-This course provides a foundation for the nursing program.
-It introduces the student to the history and practice of nursing, including the standards of nursing practice.
-The nursing process is introduced and used as an approach to nursing care with emphasis on assessment of basic human needs relating to oxygenation, nutrition, elimination, comfort and safety, security, and mobility.
-Critical thinking as embodied in the nursing process is emphasized and the concept of the nurse as a provider of care, manager of care and member of the nursing profession in incorporated into the course content.
+This course p rovides a foundati on for the nursir ng program .
+It introduces the student to the history and pra ctice of nursing,

+duced and used as

+with emphasi s on assessment o f basic human ne eeds relatir ng to oxygenati on, nutrition, elim ination, comfor t and safety,

+security, and mobility.
+Critical t thinking as embo odied in the e nursing proce ess is emphasized and the concept of the nurse as

+a provider of care, manager of c are and member of the nur sing profession n in incorporated i nto the course o content.

+L

-Course Code Course Title Academic Credits Lab Hours Clinical Hours Outside Hours Pre- requisite(s) /Concurrent NUR1035C Fundamentals of Nursing II 3 0 30 90 30 Concurrent with NUR 1030
+Course Code Course Title Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent NUR1035C Fundamentals of Nursing II 3 0 30 90 30 Concurrent with NUR 1030 or nursing fr NOK 1030